yatingw24/food_recall/README.md

-# PhD Candidates in Humanities and Arts are Struggling Financially
+# Unspecified Labeling led the Most FDA Food Recalls in 2024
 Trump's recent decision to slash funding to research institutions and health systems has sent shockwaves through academia.
 In response, many universities have been forced to halt new admissions, leaving students and faculty grappling with the fallout.
 However, the financial struggles for Humanities, Arts, and Social Science phD students date back much earlier, **long before this funding cut**.

-Here is the shortcut to my [article:](https://yatingw24.github.io/phd/)
+Here is the shortcut to my [article:](https://yatingw24.github.io/food_recall)

 A great thank to my data sources:
 - [PhD Stipends](https://www.phdstipends.com/) for sharing the financial information about PhD students in many disciplines at universities across the US in different academic years.